atthepit/evicertia-calculator/README.md

 npm start
 ```

-You can change the Database Connector used for the Journal to one of `memory`, `file` or `postgresql`.
+You can change the server protocol, host and port in the `.env` file with the `CALCULATOR_PROTOCOL`, `CALCULATOR_HOST`, and `CALCULATOR_PORT` variables.
+By default, the complete URL is `http://localhost:3000`.

+You can also change the Database Connector used for the Journal to one of `memory`, `file` or `postgresql`.
 To change it you can set the `DB_CONNECTOR` variable in the `.env` file, or set it as an inline option:

 ```sh
 DB_CONNECTOR=postgresql npm start